 The University of New England values academic integrity in all aspects of the educational experience.
-Academic dishonesty in any form undermines this standard and devalues the original contributions of others.
+Academic misconduct in any form undermines this standard and devalues the original contributions of others.
 It is the responsibility of all members of the university community to actively uphold the integrity of the academy; failure to act, for any reason, is not acceptable.

-Charges of academic dishonesty will be reviewed by the Dean of the appropriate College and, if upheld, will result at minimum in a failing grade on the assignment and a maximum of dismissal from the University of New England.
-Academic dishonesty includes, but is not limited to the following:

-- 1. Cheating, copying, or the offering or receiving of unauthorized assistance or information. - 2.
-Fabrication or falsification of data, results, or sources for papers or reports. - 3.
-Actions that destroy or alter the work of another student. - 4.
-Multiple submissions of the same paper or report for assignments in more than one course without permission of each instructor. - 5.
-Plagiarism: the appropriation of records, research, materials, ideas, or the language of other persons or writers and the submission of them as one's own.
+- 16.2 Charges of academic misconduct will be reviewed by the Dean of the appropriate College and, if upheld, will result at minimum in a failing grade on the assignment and a maximum of dismissal from the University of New England.
+Academic misconduct includes, but is not limited to the following: - 16.2.1 Cheating, copying, or the offering or receiving of unauthorized assistance or information. - 16.2.2 Fabrication or falsification of data, results, or sources for papers or reports. - 16.2.3 Actions that destroy or alter the work of another student. - 16.2.4 Multiple submissions of the same paper or report for assignments in more than one course without permission of each instructor. - 16.2.5 Plagiarism: the appropriation of records, research, materials, ideas, or the language of other persons or writers and the submission of them as one's own.

-B. Academic Misconduct
+16.3 Academic Misconduct

-First time violations of academic misconduct shall be referred to the appropriate academic Dean for investigation and sanction in accordance with the University Student Conduct Code.
-The Dean or Program Director shall report the violation to the Director of Student Conduct for information purposes only on a first offense.
-Any student who is reported for a second violation of academic misconduct must be reported to the Director of Student Conduct by the Dean and/or Program Director and the student will go through the Student Conduct Review Process as set forth above.
+- 16.3.1 First time violations of academic misconduct shall be referred to the appropriate academic Dean for investigation and sanction in accordance with the University Student Conduct Code. - 16.3.2 The Dean or Program Director shall report the violation to the Director of Student Conduct for information purposes only on a first offense. - 16.3.3 Any student who is reported for a second violation of academic misconduct must be reported to the Director of Student Conduct by the Dean and/or Program Director and the student will go through the Student Conduct Review Process as set forth above

-C. Academic Progression Appeals
+16.4 Academic Progression Appeals